-NSSDC has three types of customers that submit data:
+NSSDC has two types of customers that submit data:

 There are several categories of information that NSSDC will want to know about the incoming collection (numeric data, model, or software) to be archived.
 The curation scientist assigned to the data collection will review the information provided to help ensure that there is sufficient documentation to allow a scientist knowledgable in the field (but unfamiliar with the data collection or the experiment(s) that generated it) to independently make proper use of the data.

 The following is the type of information that is needed by NSSDC to ingest the data being provided.

 Other information may be requested by the curation scientist as needed.

 The long term preservation, dissemination, and availability of data to researchers is specified by a Memorandum of Understanding (MOU) between the data provider and the NSSDC.
 Once the provider has determined what is to be transmitted, the data provider must decide what level of archival storage is required.
 The levels of service provided by NSSDC are shown in the table below.